Family Law Services

 There is the prevailing stigma where only the wives will seek to claim the husband’s assets, however, this is not always the case.
 Divorce proceedings can certainly be a messy and highly bitter affair between the husband and wife in which both sides will try their best in obtaining the best possible outcome for their own benefit.
 This is where our team will come into the picture in assisting and providing a comprehensive breakdown of every detail of the asset which you seek upon the conclusion of divorce proceedings.

-There are three types of matrimonial assets in divorce proceedings in Malaysia, namely:
+Three types of matrimonial assets in divorce proceedings in Malaysia:

 i.
 Assets acquired by Joint Efforts